About your down payment what you need to know - ingrid mcgaughey mortgage broker canada

 2. If you had any large deposits…

 … within the last three months, you’ll need to show where they came from. i.e. if you sold your car, show a copy of the bill of sale.
-If you transferred money in from another account, bring the records for that account too.
+If you transferred money in from another account, bring the 90 day history for that account too.

 3. If all or part of your down payment will be a gift…

 ..a gift letter must be signed.
-A bank statement from the giver will verify the funds.
-Be prepared to show the funds deposited to your account no later than 15 days prior to closing.
+Each lender has their own form for the letter.
+A bank statement from the giver may also be needed to verify the funds, especially if it’s for a large amount.
 Gifted funds can only come from immediate family members (parents, grandparents, siblings).
+Finally, be prepared to show the funds deposited to your account no later than 15 days prior to closing.

 4. If you’re using money from your RRSP…